leemolton/recipes-project/README.md

 ## UX

 ### Strategy
-This is a basic online recipe book, As a user, I would expect to enter a new recipe.
+This is a basic online recipe book, I wanted it to be informative for the users and also easy to enter a new recipe.
-As a user, I would expect to be able to see all the recipes.
-As a user, I would expect to be able to search on existing recipes.
+I started by creating a front page with several photos of basic meals, I decided to use traditional meals that are easy to cook.
+By having a photo of the meal and a link to the recipe, it makes it more interesting and looks more appealing to the user.
+For the user to be able to see all the recipes, I decided to add a search bar at the top where the user can search existing recipes by using key words.
+I also wanted the user to be able to enter new recipes and decided to create a simple form for a new recipe to be added.

 ## Existing Features